-- 6) Maintain communication with the Commission on any special projects being worked on in Senate in which the commission can be a part of, and create debrief reports to turn in to the commission accordingly. - L) Duties and Powers of New Leader Interns: - 1) New Leader interns are first-year or transfer students who are experiencing their first year with the UCSB LGBTQI community.
-A non-first year student who is an emerging leader in the UCSB LGBTQI community can be appointed to this position with a two-thirds (2/3) majority approval by the voting membership. - 2) Work in collaboration with the rest of the elected membership in order to cultivate knowledge of the climate and the needs of the queer community. - 3) Assist with projects and events initiated by the commission, and when comfortable initiate their own project, and create a strategy chart and give themselves a set of deadlines that will lead to the end of the quarter or the completion of the project.
+J) Duties and Powers of New Leader Interns:

+- 1) New Leader interns are first-year or transfer students who are experiencing their first year with the UCSB LGBTQI community.
+A non-first year student who is an emerging leader in the UCSB LGBTQI community can be appointed to this position with a two-thirds (2/3) majority approval by the voting membership. - 2) Work in collaboration with the rest of the elected membership in order to cultivate knowledge of the climate and the needs of the queer community. - 3) Assist with projects and events initiated by the commission. - 4) Serve one (1) regularly scheduled office hour per week.

+K) Duties and Powers of Project Coordinator:

+- 1) Special Project interns will actively work on special projects that will benefit the status of LGBTQI students at UCSB. - 2) Create a strategy chart and give themselves a set of deadlines that will lead to completion of the project.
 Revise deadlines as the project advances.
-At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need. - 4) Serve one (1) regularly scheduled office hour per week. - M) Duties and Powers of Special Project Coordinator(s): - 1) Special Project interns will actively work on special projects that will benefit the status of LGBTQI students at UCSB. - 2) Create a strategy chart and give themselves a set of deadlines that will lead to completion of the project.
-Revise deadlines as the project advances.
-At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need. - 3) Keep an updated list of current ongoing projects. - 4) Attend all meetings. - 5) Shall actively seek advice/meet with the Co-Chairs to learn and develop new skills and to review project goals when projects progress or change. - N) Duties and Powers of Pride Co-Chairs: - 1) Pride Co-Chairs will be in charge of constructing and facilitating the Pride Steering Committee and planning UCSB/Isla Vista Pride. - 2) Report progress of Pride Committee to the rest of Associated Students Queer Commission weekly. - 3) Attend all meetings. - 4) Begin a rough schedule and budget for Pride week and build a Pride Committee by the of Fall quarter.
-Build a Pride Committee, and assist other board members with their projects.
-By Winter Quarter, begin actively organizing Pride.
-By the ninth week of Winter quarter complete all contracts and funding for Pride. - 5) Responsible for outreaching to find Pride Co-Chairs and establish a Pride Committee in a timely manner if not elected during Spring Elections. - O) Duties and Powers of Trans and Gender Non-Conforming Advocacy Coordinator - 1) Serve as a liaison to the Trans Task Force and other trans-specific organizations on campus such as S.A.S.S. and TSG. - 2) Serve as a liaison to SBTAN.
+At the end of the quarter turn in a debrief of the progress made in the quarter and any changes the project may need. - 3) Keep an updated list of current ongoing projects. - 4) Attend all meetings. - 5) Shall actively seek advice/meet with the Co-Chairs to learn and develop new skills and to review project goals when projects progress or change.

+L) Duties and Powers of Trans and Gender Non-Conforming Advocacy Coordinator

-- 3) Be aware of and advocate for the needs of trans and gender non-conforming students. - 4) Hold an event during Pride Week with the intent of creating community spaces for trans and gender non-conforming students. - 5) In Winter quarter, hold a focus group for trans students in collaboration with CAPS, Residential and Community Living, Student Health and the RCSGD. - 6) Hold two (2) office hours per week.
+- 1) Serve as a liaison to the Trans Task Force and other trans-specific organizations on campus such as S.A.S.S. and TSG. - 2) Serve as a liaison to SBTAN. - 3) Be aware of and advocate for the needs of trans and gender non-conforming students. - 4) Hold an event during Pride Week with the intent of creating community spaces for trans and gender non-conforming students. - 5) In Winter quarter, hold a focus group for trans students in collaboration with CAPS, Residential and Community Living, Student Health and the RCSGD. - 6) Hold two (2) office hours per week.

-SECTION 12.
+SECTION 14.
 A.S.
 STUDENT COMMISSION ON RACIAL EQUALITY

 The A.S.
 Student Commission on Racial Equality is a body funded by the UCSB undergraduates concerned with providing a positive and comfortable learning environment for persons from diverse and underrepresented ethnic and racial backgrounds (i.e., Latinx/Chicanx, Blacks, African-American, Asian American, Pacific Islander, South Asian, Southwest Asian/North African/Middle Eastern, First Nation, Native American, etc.).
 Its purpose is to confront and pro-actively resolve issues of ethnicity-related concerns and create and promote programs to educate the student body on issues concerning the campus and community that affect students of UCSB.
 This Commission shall implement and support rules and regulations that will help provide a safer atmosphere for students of color on this campus, and network with other groups campus departments or other universities to help combat racism at UCSB or other educational institutions.
-The Commission shall form sub-committees as deemed necessary.
+The Commission shall form subcommittees as deemed necessary.